 Public prayer services were held at the Brosh Chapel at 7 p.m. on Tuesday, June 24, 1997, with friends calling after 5 p.m.
 The Rev. Wendell Beets, senior pastor of Word of Faith Pentecostal Church of God in Christ, officiated.
 Funeral services were scheduled for a later date at Southern Funeral Home, South St. Paul, Minn.

 Traci was buried at the General Lutheran Cemetery in South St. Paul near the homes of her parents.

 Survivors included her mother, Norma Bierbrauer Zillyette of West St. Paul, Minn.; her father, Philip O. Evenson and his wife Carol of Brooklyn Park, Minn.; a sister, Jodi L. Jackson and her husband Anthony of Cedar Rapids; two brothers, Robert Evenson of West St. Paul, Minn., and Stephen Evenson of Waterloo; her grandmother, Gladys Bierbrauer of Siren, Wis.; a niece and nephew, Anthony Jackson Jr. and Jazmine Jackson; her aunt, Betty Nyberg of Parkers Prairie, Minn.; and four uncles, James, Donald, David and Leroy Bierbrauer.

 Traci was preceded in death by her grandfather, Roy Bierbrauer; and an aunt, Rose Saver.

-Anyone with information about Traci Evenson’s unsolved murder is asked to contact the Cedar Rapids Police Department at 319-286-5375 or the Linn County Crime Stoppers Anonymous Tip Line at 1-800-CR-CRIME.
+If you have any information about Traci Evenson’s unsolved murder please contact Cedar Rapids Police Department Investigator Matt Denlinger at (319) 286-5442 or email M.Denlinger@cedar-rapids.org, or contact the Linn County Crime Stoppers Anonymous Tip Line at 1-800-CR-CRIME.